 Starting in the 2019-20 school year, significant updates to the Signing Period rules have sped up the timeline for seniors looking to sign with a school.
 In the past, there was an early Signing Period (usually in November) followed by a break over the holidays (dead period) before signing NLIs resumed in the spring during the regular Signing Period.
-Starting in 2019, all athletes outside of football and men’s and women’s D1 basketball players can begin signing scholarships on November 11, 2020 and continue to sign anytime through August 1, 2021.
+All athletes outside of D1 football and men’s and women’s D1 basketball players can begin signing scholarships on November 10, 2021 and continue to sign anytime through August 1, 2022.

 While much of the recruiting process happens long before November of your senior year, the fact that athletes will be ending their recruiting by signing NLIs earlier means recruiting in the lower divisions will likely speed up as well.
 In the past, NCAA D2, D3 and NAIA schools would wait for D1 programs to complete their recruiting classes before ramping up their signings.
 Now that D1 schools will be completing their signings earlier, expect all other division levels to be busy over the holidays instead of mid to late spring.

 Signing on the dotted line of the National Letter of Intent means three things: